Shareholders of Belgian companies are (involuntarily) subject to Cayman tax

-Until the end of last year, qualifying as a founder assumed that an individual directly held rights in a (chain of) legal structure(s).
+Until last year, qualifying as a founder assumed that an individual directly held rights in a (chain of) legal structure(s).
 The Cayman tax could therefore easily be avoided by interposing a normally taxed company, thus breaking the link between the individual and the legal structure(s) and preventing the application of the Cayman tax.

-An “intermediate structure” is any entity, with or without legal personality, which holds shares in another entity (whether or not a legal structure), such as, for example, a normally taxed Belgian company.
-Consequently, Belgian individuals who indirectly hold a stake in a legal structure may now also fall under the application of the Cayman tax, regardless of how low in the chain that legal structure is located.
+An "intermediate structure" is any entity, with or without legal personality, which holds shares in another entity (whether or not a legal structure), such as, for example, a normally taxed Belgian company.
+Consequently, Belgian individuals who indirectly hold a stake in a legal structure may now also fall under the application of the Cayman tax, regardless of how low in the chain this legal structure is located.

-• all income of the legal structure ;
+• all income of the legal structure;

-• the amount of the legal structure’s assets at the end of the taxable period and the part of the assets contributed by the founder ; and
+• the amount of the legal structure’s assets at the end of the taxable period and the part of the assets contributed by the founder and;

 • the amounts distributed by the legal structure.